azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 ds.upload(src_dir='./data', target_path='mnist', overwrite=True, show_progress=True)
 ```

 Let's have a look at the files in the respective Storage Account.
 For this you will go into the `Azure Portal` and select the default Storage Account that the Azure ML Workspace created for us.
 Select this `Storage Account` and then select `Containers` on the left tile.
-Then you select `azureml-blobstore-[...]` and after that `mnist` we can see that the dataset has been uploaded:
+Then you select `azureml-blobstore-[...]` and the `mnist` folder within.
+We can see that the dataset has been uploaded:

 ![alt text](../images/MNISTdatasetinBlob.png "MNIST dataset in Azure Blob")

-Next, we can create an `Azure Machine Learning Compute` cluster in Azure.
+Next, we can create a `compute cluster` in Azure.
 Behind the scenes a [VM-Scale-Set](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) running Docker will be deployed.
-Later on our training script will be containerized, executed and logged on those VMs.
+Later on, our training script will be containerized, executed and logged on those VMs.

 ```python
 from azureml.core.compute import AmlCompute